Upravit

 4. Save the LinearInputControl.css file.

-5. Note that the ControlManifest.Input.xml file already includes the css resource file inside the resources element because that was completed in the Implementing manifest section earlier.
+5. Note that the ControlManifest.Input.xml file already includes the css resource file inside the resources element because that step was completed in the Implementing manifest section earlier.

 <resources>